The Doctor and Adric are chilling out in N-Space.

 Sue: Is she Adric’s love interest?
 He could do better.

-In the sanctum, the Consuls of Traken can’t agree on which course of action to take.
+The Consuls of Traken can’t agree on the best course of action to take.

-Sue: For a planet that’s supposed to be harmonious, they can’t half bicker.
+Sue: For a planet that’s supposed to be harmonious, they don’t half bicker a lot.
 It’s never how they describe it in the brochure, is it?

 Melkur gives Kassia a dog collar to wear.